-The procedures for considering a large electrical corporation's request to change elements of its Plan including cost forecasts, modifications of the project list, and risk model changes, will be determined by the Commission in coordination with Energy Safety in a subsequent process.
+The procedures for considering a large electrical corporation's request to change elements of its Plan will be determined by the Commission in coordination with Energy Safety in a subsequent process.

 Penalties:

 Pursuant to Public Utilities Code, Section 8388.5(h)(2), the Commission may assess penalties on a large electrical corporation that fails to substantially comply with a Commission decision approving its Plan.